Hamad International Airport

 Formerly known as New Doha International Airport (NDIA) during construction, Hamad International Airport was originally scheduled to open in 2008.
-After a series of costly delays, it eventually opened six years late, on 30 April 2014, with a ceremonial Qatar Airways flight landing from nearby Doha International.
+After a series of costly delays, it eventually opened six years later, on 30 April 2014, with a ceremonial Qatar Airways flight landing from nearby Doha International.
 Qatar Airways and all other carriers formally relocated to the new airport on 27 May 2014.
 The airport is named after the previous Emir of Qatar, Hamad bin Khalifa Al Thani.